simroux/VirSorter/README.md

 * Note: An option "--no_c" is available for cases where VirSorter result file is empty (0 virus sequences predicted) due to errors in compiling or running the C script used to calculate enrichment statistics.
 With the "--no_c" option, VirSorter will use a perl function instead, which is slower, but should work on most systems and architectures.

+# Note for Conda installation
-* Note: If error: "ListUtil.c: loadable library and perl binaries are mismatched", this is a known conda issue, that can be fixed with the following steps:
+If error: "ListUtil.c: loadable library and perl binaries are mismatched", this is a known conda issue, that can be fixed with the following steps:
 Create a file etc/conda/activate.d/update_perllib.sh in your conda environment folder including the following lines:
 ```
 #!/bin/sh